Skip to main content

 • Parking fees

-A petty cash voucher is a small form for documenting payments from a petty cash fund.
-It’s called a petty cash receipt and is available for purchase at office supply stores.
+A cash voucher is a small form for documenting payments from a cash fund.
+It’s called a cash receipt and is available for purchase at office supply stores.

 Can I track petty cash in Excel?